langmead-lab/recount-unify/README.md

 for recount3 human & mouse projects.
 They can also be obtained from https://recount-ref.s3.amazonaws.com/hg38

 ## Prep
+While the Snakemake files do most of the heavy lifting, there are a number of separate steps which are still outside the Snakemake workflows.

 This step assumes that all checking/filtering of `recount-pump` output has already been done previously.